Today's post looks at a song I've come across, identified simply as the "Hunting Song."

 The narrator tracks the deer for several verses, finally finding them at a lake.
 Rolling up his britches, he goes in after them:

-I shot her round the heel and I killed ten thousand deer sir
+I shot her round the heel and I killed ten

 And I killed ten thousand deer."